jerwallace/aws-ml-iot-lab/Challenge_1_Crop_Faces_With_DeepLens/README.md

 Next, you will replace the default function with the [inference-lambda.py](inference-lambda.py) script in this folder, which we've included below:

-**Note: Be sure to replace "Bucket Name" with the name of the bucket you've been using thus far.**
+**Note: Be sure to replace "Bucket Name" with the name of the bucket you created above.**

 ```python
 #